 How to Switch Over to a Mobile-First Approach Work

 But wait.
 There is yet another thing to stir into the melting pot when it comes to putting customers first.
 More users than ever are viewing websites on small-screen mobile devices than desktops, and the gap is growing.
 Yet web designers use large screens, and test their work across fast internet connections.
 This is understandable.
 What makes less sense is they dumb their work down for those smaller screens and slower connections.
 Given that mobile use is growing with no sign of tapering off, it actually makes more sense to up-design mobile sites than dumb-down internet ones.
 If a website is so responsive it can zip along on the average smartphone, imagine how much better it will perform on the web.
 Remember, mobile users don’t only get cross-eyed squinting at tiny fonts.
 They also have to work around tacky connectivity, less battery life, and less processing power while possibly jolting along in a badly lit subway train.
 It is time to start putting mobile users ahead in the queue when it comes to customer-driven change.
 Our data will tell us where they are searching, and where they are having hassles.
 Growth-driven design lets us change those critical pages first without interrupting the overall flow of the site.
 Then we can focus our efforts on tweaking them, until they are even better.
+In Brief:

 - GDD takes into account mobile users needs